Adaptive Variance Reduction for Stochastic Optimization under Weaker Assumptions: Adaptive variance reduction for non-convex optimization

 This formulation ensures that the learning rate starts sufficiently small in the initial stages and then changes dynamically based on the gradient estimator $\v_t$.
 This design makes our learning rate setup and convergence analysis distinctly different from previous methods.
 Next, we present the following theoretical guarantee for our algorithm.

 \begin{theorem} Under Assumptions \ref{ass1}, \ref{ass2} and \ref{ass3}, Algorithm~\ref{alg:storm} with hyper-parameters in equation~(\ref{main:eq}) guarantees that:

 \end{theorem} \textbf{Remark:} To ensure that $\E[ \Norm{\nabla f(\x_{\tau})} ] \leq \epsilon$, the overall complexity is $\mathcal{O}(\epsilon^{-3})$, which is known to be optimal up to constant factors~\cite{Arjevani2019LowerBF}.
 Compared with existing STORM-based algorithms~\cite{cutkosky2019momentum,levy2021storm,Liu2022METASTORMGF}, our method does not have the extra $\mathcal{O}(\log T)$ term in the convergence rate, and our analysis does not require bounded gradients or bounded function values assumptions.
-Also note that the selection of $\alpha$ does not affect the order of $T$, and larger $\alpha$ leads to better dependence on parameter $L$.
+Also note that the selection of $\alpha$ does not affect the order of $T$, and larger $\alpha$ leads to better dependence on parameter $L$ and worse reliance on parameters $\Delta$ and $\sigma$.
 Considering we require that $0<\alpha<1/3$, we can simply set $\alpha=0.3$ in practice.